 These Nutella Fat Bombs are wonderfully creamy and fudgy straight out of the freezer!

 And I might have to try that sugar free spread in a Nutella Martini, to make a more keto version of that!

 - 6 TB confectioner’s erythritol or monkfruit

 - 4 oz cream cheese at room temperature

 - ½ cup cocoa-hazelnut spread sugar-free

-- ½ cup hazelnuts roasted and skinned
+- ½ cup hazelnuts roasted and chopped

 - Melt butter in small or medium saucepan over low heat.